1

 Job description

-We are a small horse facility on the east side of Tucson.
-We have openings for a responsible individual that wants to care for horses.
+We are wanting a responsible individual that wants to care for our horses.
 The position involves feeding, turning out horses, and cleaning stalls.
 Other job responsibilities include minor landscaping around the ranch and minor repairs.
 The applicant must be able to freely lift 50lbs.
-The applicant must be able to work in the morning and evening heat.
-We offer equine therapy services, working with a wide variety of clients with behavioral challenges or those who have experienced trauma.
+The applicant must be able to work in the early morning and evening - which includes during the heat of our Tucson Summers.

 This position may lead to training to assist in the equine therapy sessions, as a horse handler or side walker.
 We provide specialized training to support the staff in each of the positions.

-The applicant may be scheduled to feed mornings and/or evenings (split shift).
+The applicant may be scheduled to feed early mornings and/or evenings (split shift).
 The time of the feedings vary with the sunrise in the morning and sunset in the evening.
 The position may range from 15 to 25 hours a week or more.

-Prior horse experience is beneficial.
-Dedication, responsibility and open-mindedness is a must.
-If you are interested, send a cover letter and a resume.
+If you are interested, send a cover letter with your resume.
 Once received and reviewed, the next step will be to send a short video of yourself as a part of the interview process.
 We will notify applicants to send the video.

 Company Description